Pence to open Asian trip amid tensions with North Korea

 Pence is set to arrive Sunday in South Korea as President Donald Trump vows that Kim Jong Un’s government is a “problem” that will be “taken care of.”

-The vice president’s 10-day trip comes as North Korea celebrates the 105th anniversary of the birth of national founder Kim Il Sung, which falls on Saturday and is North Korea’s most important holiday.
-A large-scale military parade is expected.
+The vice president’s 10-day trip comes as North Korea celebrates the 105th anniversary of the birth of national founder Kim Il Sung, which falls on Saturday.
+It’s North Korea’s most important holiday and a large-scale military parade is expected.

-Tensions have been on the rise along the Korean Peninsula with the arrival of a U.S. aircraft carrier to the area and the deployment of thousands of U.S. and South Korean troops, tanks and other weaponry for their biggest-ever joint military exercises.
+Tensions have been on the rise along the Korean Peninsula in recent weeks over concerns about North Korean aggression.

 Most Read Stories